-Here are seven examples of the types of conditions that can lead directly to sciatica and sciatic pain:
+Here are seven examples of conditions that can lead directly to sciatica and sciatic pain:

-- Bulging and herniated discs, because disc material or a bulging disc wall can directly impact the sciatic nerve
+- Bulging and herniated discs — damaged disc material can directly compress the sciatic nerve

-- Spondylolisthesis, which describes the misalignment of the spine, a condition that can result in the sciatic nerve being irritated by a displaced vertebra
+- Spondylolisthesis — a condition involving spinal slippage that can result in the sciatic nerve being compressed by a displaced disc or vertebra

-- Bone spurs, which are smooth growths of excess bone that can take up space within the spinal column and irritate nearby nerve infrastructure
+- Bone spurs — smooth growths of excess bone that can take up space within the spinal column and potentially affect the sciatic nerve

-- Sacroiliac (SI) joint dysfunction, which refers to a disorder within the SI joint near the tailbone that can cause sciatica symptoms
+- Sacroiliac (SI) joint dysfunction — a disorder within the SI joint near the tailbone that can cause sciatica symptoms